-I installed an Intel X25-V in an HP Mini 110 today (the Intel 320 is the current, mid-2011 replacement and would work just as well).
+I installed an Intel X25-V in an HP Mini 110 and found it to be an inexpensive way to hotrod an aging netbook.
+Any drive in my current SSD Roundup will work even better today.
 It’s an inexpensive way to hotrod an aging netbook.
-At 40 GB, it’s considerably larger than the stock 16 GB SSD, and also considerably faster.The X25-V is, as the name suggests, a low-end, “value” drive.
+Any drive available today will be considerably larger than the stock 16 GB SSD, and also considerably faster.The X25-V is, as the name suggests, a low-end, “value” drive.
 Windows XP boots off it in seconds, and most apps load in a second.
 Firefox takes longer, but no more than about six.
 It’s a middle-of-the-road drive from a big name.

 Intel provides a data migration tool, which is just a cut-down version of Acronis True Image that checks to make sure there’s an Intel drive in your system.
 I was irritated that it was a 93-meg download and that Intel’s servers could only muster 33K per second, so it took 45 minutes-plus to download.
 Once it did download, the program kept crashing before it could get moving.
 It worked on the third attempt.
 It’s nice that Intel provides such a program, and it’s nice that it seems to align the partition when it copies, but it wasn’t so nice that it worked so inconsistently.
 Doing the same thing over and over and expecting different results is the definition of insanity, but it’s what’s required to get the Intel-sanctioned software to work.
 At least it did eventually work for me.